neil314159/portfolio-project-2/README.md

     ![Nightmode](docs/nightmode.png)

 * Results Page
     * This page notifies the user who has won the game, for either a two-player or computer opponent game.
-It also has a button allowing the suer to restart the next game straight away. <br>
+It also has a button allowing the user to restart the next game straight away. <br>

     ![Resultspage](docs/resultspage.png)